3D Computer Simulation of Breast Augmentation with Vectra® 3D

 Here’s how It Works:

 The Vectra 3D imaging system contains an array of six cameras that will take your photograph from many different angles.
 The computer will then construct a 260 degree, three dimensional image of your torso.
+I usually take a front and back image, which the computer than “stitches” together to create a full 360 degree image of your torso!
 This image can be rotated and viewed from almost any angle.
 The software is pre-programmed with 3D models of several popular implant styles and sizes.
 The computer will then create a three dimensional simulated image of how you will look after surgery.
 Then, using Sculptor software, computer simulations of surgical results are created to demonstrate how you might look after surgery.
 A breast lift with or without implants can be simulated as well!
 You can then view the before and after images, rotate and move them, and even compare the results with different implants…all from the comfort of the consultation chair.
 Understand that this is only a computer simulation.
 Since they are 3D models, these images can be viewed from all angles, as well as side-by-side comparisons and translucent overlays.
 The computer simulations will vary from the actual results.
 I am one of the first surgeons in the nation to use the VECTRA 3D system for breast augmentation simulations.
 Furthermore, I can now upload your images so that you can view them in the privacy of your home, via “ViewMyConsult.com“.

 Both the VECTRA® 3D camera and Sculptor™ software which make this possible were developed by Canfield Imaging Systems of Parsippany-Troy Hills, NJ, the world’s leading provider of medical photography systems.
-I AM ALSO ON THE VECTRA ADVISORY PAnel, Which gives me input on the future development of the Vectra, as well as the ability to implement and test its newest features prior to its general release.
+I AM ALSO ON THE VECTRA ADVISORY Panel, Which gives me input on the future development of the Vectra, as well as the ability to implement and test its newest features prior to its general release to other plastic surgeons.

 Here is what I do not do.
 I do not use the Vectra to allow the woman to select her implants based upon the appearance on the computer screen.
 This would go against everything I believe in, and my experience since selecting implants this way since June 2004.
 The reason for this is simple.
 On a computer screen, you can take an image of a woman’s breast and make it as large as you like.
 After all, it’s just an image on a screen.
 However, when you are dealing with human tissue, there are limitations as to how much you can stretch it before you damage or outright destroy it.
 The image on the screen gives no information as to whether that particular implant will actually fit or look good inside a particular woman’s breasts.